craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Heritages.md

 ## Gnoll

-People with a heavy Gnoll heritage find themselves in possession of a very beastly biology.
-The origins of Gnoll people on Alaturmen is tied directly to the
+People with a heavy Gnoll heritage find themselves in possession of a very beastly biology and an insatiable appetite.
+The origins of Gnoll people on Alaturmen are tied directly to the [[First Invasion of Orcus]].

+- You may live up to 75 years.
+- You may weigh anywhere from 140 to 240 pounds.
+- You may be anywhere from 5 to 7 feet tall.
+Your size is Medium.
+- Your base walking speed is 35 feet per round.
+- When you hit with an unarmed melee attack, you may add an additional 1d6 slashing damage to the normal damage of the attack.
 ## Halfling
 ## Goliath
 ## Tabaxi